It’s not just the call of Nessie that has visitors flocking to Inverness.

 This beautiful Highland city, often referred to as The Capital of the Highlands, is steeped in history, has beautiful scenery and even has its own islands.
 Plus there's the great food and craft beers you'll find there too.
 If you’ve never visited, now is the time!

-To get the best price on train tickets, be sure to book an Advance single ticket twelve weeks before you travel.
-It pays to be the early bird because you can get your hands on tickets for just £5.
+To get the best price on train tickets, be sure to book an Advance single ticket between eight to twelve weeks before you travel.
+It pays to be the early bird because you can get your hands on tickets that are up to 60% cheaper than an Anytime ticket.

-Advance cheap tickets to Inverness are available for travel from various places across Scotland, including Edinburgh and Glasgow.
+Advance cheap tickets to Inverness are available for departures from various places across Scotland, including Edinburgh and Glasgow.

 So why should you visit Inverness?